 Better yet, you can use Phantombuster to get the LinkedIn URLs of the people you have in your Google Sheet using their LinkedIn Profile URL Finder API.
 Then you can process this into Anyleads to get their personal emails.

 Contactout will also give you their personal emails.
-From there, you can upload this list into Facebook as a custom audience.
+From there, you can upload this list io Facebook as a custom audience.
 This will give you the ability to remarket to these journalists about your company before they even get your pitch.

 The same process works with Facebook fan pages using Socialbakers.